 If you have received an email to say the local authority has downloaded your application you can only change your school preferences by sending your changes in an email to: firstname.lastname@example.org.

-After the closing date you cannot change your preferences without a genuine reason for doing so, such as a significant change of address, in which we will require proof of a change of circumstances.
+After the closing date you cannot change your preferences without a genuine reason for doing so, such as a significant change of address.
+We will require proof of a change of circumstances.
 Learning that you child is suitable or not suitable for a selective school will not be considered reason to allow you to change your preference.

 Date Information Wednesday 1 September 2021 Applications can be made from this date.
 All applications must be made online.
 From Monday 6 September 2021 an information leaflet is distributed to parents/carers by secondary schools or posted for Kirklees children attending a secondary school in another local authority.
-September and October 2021 Open evenings are held for the majority of secondary schools in Kirklees Thursday 31 October 2019 This is the closing date for applications.
+September and October 2021 Open evenings are held for the majority of secondary schools in Kirklees Sunday 31 October 2021 This is the closing date for applications.
 Remember that a late application can severely reduce your chances of obtaining a place at your preferred school.
-Monday 2 March 2020 Parents/carers can log on to the Kirklees parent portal from 08:30 am to see their offer of a school place and an email offer will be sent during the day to the email address the parent/carer used when submitting their application.
-Monday 30 March 2020 The last day for requesting an appeal for starting community and voluntary controlled schools in September 2020.
+Tuesday 1 March 2022 Parents/carers can log on to the Kirklees parent portal from 08:30 am to see their offer of a school place and an email offer will be sent during the day to the email address the parent/carer used when submitting their application.
+Tuesday 29 March 2022 The last day for requesting an appeal for starting community and voluntary controlled schools in September 2022.
 Academies, free schools, trust schools and voluntary aided schools may have different closing dates for appeals.
 You must contact them directly.
-May 2020 onwards Appeal hearings take place.
-Thursday 31 December 2020 Waiting lists close for community and voluntary controlled schools.
+May 2022 onwards Appeal hearings take place.
+Saturday 31 December 2022 Waiting lists close for community and voluntary controlled schools.
 Academies, free school, trust schools and voluntary aided schools may have different closing dates for waiting lists.
 Please contact them directly.

 7. Secondary school Supplementary Information Form (SIF)